 Though a few different types of car accidents may come under intentional tort claims, but these are rare since most people don’t intentionally crash their cars into others.

-Negligence Claims and What Complications Can be Encountered?
+Negligence Claims and Complications That Can Arise

 Multiple Drivers Are at Fault